fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 pip install -U git+https://github.com/tensorflow/privacy
 ```
 and it works.

+Update December 2021: Things seem to be getting more and more stable.
+After a major refactoring in a previous version, the interface in version 0.7.3 (the one that I am referring to in the updated version of this blogpost) has not changed and can be used as described here.

 ### Implementing a Membership Inference Attack with TensorFlow Privacy
 When evaluating membership inference risks, I prefer to work with the CIFAR10 dataset instead of MNIST because, according to my experience, the membership privacy risk of simple models trained with MNIST is usually already quite low.